Mujer embarazada, consejos de hacer mudanza en el embarazo

 Is it safe to move while pregnant?

-Yes, with planning, rest, and avoiding strenuous activity like heavy lifting.
-If you experience any symptoms or have any concerns, consult your healthcare professional.
+Yes, with planning, breaks, and avoiding strenuous activities like lifting heavy objects.
+If you experience any symptoms or have concerns, consult your healthcare professional.

 What should a pregnant woman not do during a move?

-Avoid carrying boxes or moving furniture, climbing to unstable heights, and spending many hours without resting, eating, or hydrating.
+Avoid carrying boxes or moving furniture, climbing to unstable heights, and going long hours without resting, eating, or hydrating.

 When is the best time to move during pregnancy?

 It depends on each case.
-Many families prefer the second trimester because of the increased energy.
-If it's the third trimester, plan extra breaks and delegate more tasks.
+Many families prefer the second trimester due to increased energy.
+If it's in the third, plan extra breaks and delegate more tasks.

-How to organize the boxes to make it easier upon arrival?
+How to organize boxes to make it easier upon arrival?

 Quick checklist for moving while pregnant